hemanthkandula/saleor-storefront/README.md

 ### Prerequisites

-- Node.js 14.16
+- Node.js 10.0+
 - A running instance of Saleor.

-To run the storefront, you have to set the `NEXT_PUBLIC_API_URI` environment variable to point to the Saleor GraphQL API.
-If you are running Saleor locally, with the default settings, `NEXT_PUBLIC_API_URI` is set to: `http://localhost:8000/graphql/`.
+  To run the storefront, you have to set the `API_URI` environment variable to point to the Saleor GraphQL API.
+If you are running Saleor locally with the default settings, set `API_URI` to: `http://localhost:8000/graphql/`.
-To change it, either create a [`.env.local` file](https://nextjs.org/docs/basic-features/environment-variables#loading-environment-variables) and add it there or set an env variable using `export` command.

 ### Installing